 Concluding Lines: The Peak–end Bias

 You might have seen yourself in a few of the points mentioned above.
-Many times you may look at your losses and think how much profit you could have gained.
+Many times you may look at your losses and think about how much profit you could have gained.
 You might think about how much you were in profit before things went south.
 Some first-timers also stop trading altogether.
 And it is fine to feel this way.
 But along with that, you need to reflect on your mistakes.
-You need to find out where you went wrong and come out stronger.
+You need to find out where you went wrong and come out stronger than before.